ilincaDum/VascularRemodelingMICCAI/README.md

-# Pulmonary Vessel Damage Prediction ( Graph-Based Approach)
+# Pulmonary Vessel Damage Prediction (A Graph-Based Approach)

 This repository contains the core scripts used in my MSc thesis pipeline for analyzing and predicting longitudinal pulmonary vasculature injury (arteries/veins) following radiotherapy